mech/Learning-Notes/Design/Product/InterfaceDesign.md

 > UI design is just a series of "endless tweaking".
 Always changing the UI.
 Adaptability.
 Unexpected demand of the business.

+## Breadth and Depth

+Start with breadth, then dive into depth.

+Being with "horizontal prototype" that covers all your main screens.
+Your next iteration will dive deeper into user flows for each screen.

 ## Storyboarding UI

 * Writing - Writing the text.
 Write out a basic script.
 Make sure the heart of the content is solid.